 How is Economic Inequality Measured?

 There are various ways of measuring economic inequality.
-The choice of measure does not change what inequality looks like dramatically2.
-However, changes in inequality over time within individual countries can look different if different measures are used3,4.
+The choice of measure does not change what inequality looks like dramatically.
+However, changes in inequality over time within individual countries can look different if different measures are used.